top of page

 HB 2144- Providing a deposit return program for qualifying beverage containers to be implemented by a distributor responsibility organization.
 This issue will be back next session.

 HB 1574- Supporting Washington agriculture by capturing methane and reducing greenhouse gas emissions.
-Expands the scope of permissible uses of grant funds in the Sustainable Farms
+Expands the scope of permissible uses of grant funds in the Sustainable Farms and Fields Program to include practices that increase carbon sequestration and reduce greenhouse gas emissions.
+Establishes an advisory committee to inform the agriculturalcommunity about opportunities to participate in various carbon emissions reduction programs and to guide grant awards.

 HB 2051- Reducing emissions from small off-road engines.
 The bill included many small engines that the sponsors did not realize existed.